Central Vermont Railroad Pier: Description and history

 The pier was built in 1876 by the Central Vermont Railroad, which served central Massachusetts, Vermont, and parts of Canada.
 It is a rare surviving example of a 19th-century intermodal freight facility, and is believed to be the only remaining 19th-century pier in the state.
-The facility was at first used by the railroad for the transshipment of coal, with use gradually expanded to include other types of freight.
+The facility was initially used by the railroad for the transshipment of coal, with use gradually expanded to include other types of freight.
 Rail lines were run down the center of the pier, with goods offloaded from freighters directly onto trains.
-Facilities that once stood on the pier include coal loading equipment and storage bunkers; these and other facilities were removed in the decades after the railroad ended its use of the pier in 1946.
+Facilities that once stood on the pier included coal loading equipment and storage bunkers; these and other facilities were removed in the decades after the railroad stopped using it in 1946.

+The Central Vermont Railroad Pier and the adjacent State Pier were converted to an offshore wind port under the auspices of the Connecticut Port Authority in 2021–23, used for marshalling and assembly of South Fork Wind, Revolution Wind, and Sunrise Wind projects.
+The space between the piers was filled to merge them into a single "Central Pier".